-The 7th Computer Science Education Research Conference
+2nd Call for Papers: The 11th Computer Science Education Research Conference (CSERC '22)

-The Computer Science Education Research Conference (CSERC) is an international forum for researchers with interests in all aspects of computer science education.
-It embraces a broad view of current and future trends in computer science education and aspires to be a lively environment for presenting the latest research and empirical results.
+The Computer Science Education Research Conference (CSERC) is an international forum for researchers with interests in educational aspects of all computing disciplines including computer science, computer engineering, software engineering, and information systems.
+It embraces a broad view of the current and future trends in computing education and aspires to be a lively environment for presenting the latest research and empirical results.

 Submissions to CSERC ‘22 (if accepted, published in the ACM Digital Library) might cover, but are not limited to, the following topics:

 - Specific educational subject matters, such as programming, database systems, computer security, modelling, computational thinking 2.0, new topics in Computer science, no code development